 Enlightened Audio, LLC is an innovative music education concept working to make music available to all students, no matter their geographic location or their disability.
 Every human should have access to the the tools and teachers to bring the experience of music education to their hearts.
-That is why this start up is filing to be B-Corp certified.
 I want to build a music education business that puts instruments in the hands of children who cannot afford instruments, establish learning stations in public libraries, and teach music programs around the world how to make room for students with disabilities.
-I am starting with string instruments, but the dream is to one day include all instruments.
+I have also reduced Enlightened Audio’s carbon footprint by refurbishing used instruments, and running this website on wind power.

 Neurodiversity is key